djotaku/adventofcode/2022/Day_23/README.md

 ### Part 2

 I think just put in a check if proposed_moves is empty.
 Then break out or something.
+Decided to do it with a return.
 ## What I Learned

 ### Generic